Where Does Accessibility Fit in the Development Process?

 But if you’ve got a product that is ahead of the game on that, it clearly– if you’re selling to the government and if the agency is following the rules the way they’re supposed to, they’re supposed to buy the most accessible product, regardless of price.
 So you know, as I said, it could be a big product differentiator.
 But if you have to start small with a small budget, go for it and show how this is going to improve things.

-Watch the full webinar below to uncover more tips on getting accessibility in the development process!
+Watch the full webinar below to uncover more tips on incorporating accessibility in the development process!